openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 Overview:
 """""""""

-The '``llvm.experimental.constrained.pow``' intrinsic returns the first operand raised to the (positive or negative) power specified by the second operand.
+The '``llvm.experimental.constrained.pow``' intrinsic returns the first argument raised to the (positive or negative) power specified by the second argument.

 Arguments:
 """"""""""